codio-extensions/code-feedback-on-correct-submission-assistant/README.md

-# custom-assistant-example-error-augmentation
+# custom-assistant-code-feedback-on-correct-submissions

-This assistant example is designed to explain student programming error messages.
+This assistant example is designed to provide qualitative feedback on correct student submissions.

-This assistant can be provided with custom teacher written explanations as well.
-It will first check if the student's error message matches with any of the errors for which a teacher written augment is available.
-If a match is found, it displays that explanation.
-If a match is not found, it requests the LLM to generate an explanation.
+The idea is to provide more personalized feedback on student submissions, especially when its correct and there are ways to make the code:
+1. Less complex
+2. More efficient
+3. Adhere to best practices (code style, code readability, etc.)

-Tweak the `systemPrompt` or `userPrompt` to change/edit/update custom explanations or if you'd prefer a certain style of explanation. for eg. with or without code snippets, with or without potential fixes and/or misconceptions, etc.
+Tweak the `systemPrompt` or `userPrompt` to change/edit/update the guidelines or if you'd prefer a certain style of feedback. for eg. with or without code snippets, more or less verbose, etc.